Best Steps To Grow Saffron In Containers

 - If you're using pots, set your corm on top of the soil you've previously applied, which measures 5 inches (13 cm).
 After that, add another 2 inches (5.1 cm) of dirt to cover your corms.

 - Throughout the fall, give your corms water.
 Your crocus corms grow best in the autumn.
-It's crucial to keep the soil moist but not soggy during this period.
+Keeping the soil moist but not soggy during this period is crucial.

 - Water your corms once or twice a week to start.